-State and city planners have revealed their latest proposed designs for Fort Oglethorpe's long-awaited streetscape improvements to Lafayette Road, which they hope will breathe new life into the corridor.
+State and city planners last week revealed their latest proposed designs for Fort Oglethorpe's long-awaited streetscape improvements to Lafayette Road, which they hope will breathe new life into the corridor.
 But not everyone is happy with the proposed layout.

-Some business owners along the 1-mile corridor, which stretches from Harker Road to Battlefield Parkway, are worried the raised medians in the proposal will weaken their customer base.
+Some business owners along the 1-mile corridor, which stretches from Harker Road to Battlefield Parkway, are worried that the raised medians shown in the proposal will weaken their customer base.

 The medians, which are proposed as landscaped islands along the middle of the road to separate opposing lanes of traffic, are meant to increase safety and efficiency along the corridor by restricting drivers' left-turn movement to specific openings, preventing commuters from attempting left turns in the middle of city blocks, which can cause accidents in areas of high traffic volume, said Cedric Clark, project manager at the Georgia Department of Transportation.